 Do you like Family Guy?
 What is your favorite episode?

-Do you think people can learn money lessons from dumb animated series?
-Did you ever learn anything from an animated series?
+Do you think people can learn money lessons from dumb animated sitcoms?
+Did you ever learn anything from an animated sitcom?